Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/1_UsersManual.rst

 **NOTICE: THIS CODE IS NOT BEING MAINTAINED AS OF NOW**

-This manual will descripe the steps required to start BeRoboy™ and begin your journey.
+This manual will descripe the steps required to start BeRoboy.

 Starting Gazebo
 ---------------
-Start your Ubuntu machine and open a terminal.
+Start the Ubuntu machine and open a terminal.
 See further information  about starting a simulation under the point **Getting Started** - this includes necessary exports before a launch file is executed.

 Start the launch file which starts Gazebo with the Roboy and a Camera ROS node